-I can go on and on about the 1300% yearly R.O.I. that I guarantee each investor.
-I can point to my burr grinder, my heated pool, and my stretch Cadillac Escalade (aka, “The Stretchcalade”) while purring in your ear like the Devil in Matthew 4 that “All this and more could be yours, if you but follow me…”
+I can go on and on about the 1300 percent yearly R.O.I. that I guarantee each investor.
+I can point to my burr grinder, my heated pool, and my stretch Cadillac Escalade (aka, “The Stretchcalade”) while purring in your ear like the Devil in Matthew 4 that “(All this and more could be yours, if you but follow me…).”

 But I won’t.
 I instead appeal to your patriotism.